Foreign Liability: Frequently Asked Questions

-We will work with our insurance broker, Marsh Risk & Insurance Services, to evaluate whether the certificate of insurance can be issued against the foreign liability policy or whether we need to work with the global insurance company to issue a general liability policy in the foreign country.
+We will work with our insurance broker, Marsh, to evaluate whether the certificate of insurance can be issued against the foreign liability policy or whether we need to work with the global insurance company to issue a general liability policy in the foreign country.

-The foreign liability policy is being enhanced to include foreign workers’ compensation and employer’s liability coverage, including foreign issued policies.
-We will work with Marsh Risk & Insurance Services to ensure UC is compliant with all foreign laws.
+The foreign liability policy includes foreign workers’ compensation and employer’s liability coverage, including foreign issued policies.
+We will work with Marsh to ensure UC is compliant with all foreign laws.

 This would provide for “one stop shopping” when it comes to securing insurance required in foreign countries.
 Some of the benefits of having one source:

 - Avoid duplication in coverage